seventytwo

 The objective of the complaints procedure is to maintain and improve our relationships by handling complaints within a reasonable period and in a constructive manner.
 This complaints procedure applies to all services provided by one or more of our lawyers to a client.

-A complaint is any written expression of dissatisfaction from or on behalf of you as the client with regard to one or more of our lawyers and persons working under the responsibility of our lawyers in connection with the conclusion or performance of our engagement, the quality of the services we provided or the amount we invoiced, which is not a complaint as referred to in paragraph 4 of the Dutch Act on Advocates.
+A complaint is any written expression of dissatisfaction from or on behalf of a client with regard to one or more of our lawyers and persons working under the responsibility of our lawyers in connection with the conclusion or performance of our engagement, the quality of the services we provided or the amount we invoiced, which is not a complaint as referred to in paragraph 4 of the Dutch Act on Advocates.

-If the complaint is concluded satisfactorily, you, the complaints officer and (the person working under the responsibility of) the lawyer regarding whom the complaint was made sign the opinion on the admissibility of the complaint.
+If the complaint has been resolved satisfactorily, the complainant, the complaints officer or a person designated by the complaints officer, and the person against whom the complaint was made will sign the decision on the merits of the complaint.